sjkp/dg.hackathon.2018/rashberrypi.md

 # Rashberry PI
 The rashberry PI is small computer that can either run Linux or Windows IoT Core.
-Currently the 2 is running linux, which is good if you want to play with python or nodejs.
+Currently the RPI 2 is running linux, which is good if you want to play with python or nodejs.
 While the 3 is installed with Windows IoT Core.
 It is good as a control unit in an IoT or SmartHome setup.
+I also have a camera, that can be used if you want to play with some object recognition from e.g. python.

 ## Prerequsites
 Not much, bring one, or borrow one of mines.